 Columns

-attribute value determines the width of a column on desktop, and is always a multiple of 8.
+The width attribute value determines the width of a column on desktop, and is always a multiple of 8.
 Gutters are always 24px (achieved with side padding values of 12px on each column).
-Adjust the text alignment by changing the align attribute value in each td
+Adjust the text alignment by changing the align attribute value in each td.

 Two equal-width columns